UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

     event: pull_request
 ```

-Drone will automatically execute that step when a new pull request is raised.
+Drone will only execute that step when a new pull request is raised (and when pushes are made to the branch while a pull request is open).

 [Read more about Drone conditions](http://docs.drone.io/conditional-steps/).